GitHubHvk/linux-tutorial/Nginx.md

-## run simple static file with image repository
+## run static site with image repository

 imagine we have an ((index.html)) file that want to serve it as a web page when browsing URI (( http://localhost:80 )), and have some images that want to serve in web when browsing URI (( http://localhost:80/images/[image name].[image extension] )) . to do so we do following steps: